iccmr-quantum/OSC-Qasm/README.md

 ### Pd
 In order to try the Pd client, make sure you have [Pd](http://msp.ucsd.edu) installed, and the `osc-v0.2` external available.
 In order to add the `osc-v0.2` external, you need to navigate to the `Help` menu, and click `Find externals`.
 Here you can search for `osc` and install `osc-v0.2~git2015...` by rdz.

 You can download the `Client_Pd.zip` from the [releases page](https://github.com/iccmr-quantum/OSC-Qasm/releases), or you can simply download (or clone) the entire repository.
-Now you can open the `osc_qasm` patch in Pd to send Qasm code to the _OSC-Qasm_ server.
+Now you can open the `osc_qasm` patch in Pd and click the message box to send the Qasm code to the _OSC-Qasm_ server.

 ![osc_qasm-Pd](docs/imgs/osc_qasm-Pd.png)